planetabhi/figma-variables/README.md

 - A collection is a set of variables and modes.
 Collections facilitate the organization of related variables.
 - You can further organize variables by placing them into groups within a collection.

+#### Differences b/w Variables and Styles
+- Variables define reusable values like colors and spacing, while styles are predefined sets of design properties, such as text and effects.
+- Variables, unlike styles, enable dynamic design changes across contexts.
+For instance, switch between light and dark modes or adjust padding for different devices.
+This allows for adaptable component systems.
+- Variables provide design flexibility, allowing instance-specific value changes like button text or color.
+Styles maintain design consistency for elements like button styles, headings, or color palettes.
+- Variables store raw, single values, while styles store sets of values.

 ---

 ## Methodology: Structuring Collections by Abstraction